-This assumption could not be further from the truth.
-While it is true that the immediate effect of volcanoes on plant life is death, the long term effect is very positive.
-Magma from the Earth’s core contains a rich source of nutrients that plants need to survive.
-Each time a volcano erupts, it brings these nutrients with it.
-When volcanoes explode, spreading ash around a large area, this ash acts as a fertilizer, enriching the soil.
+Each time a volcano erupts, it brings these nutrients with it and spreads them everywhere.
+When volcanoes explode they spread ash around a large area.
+This ash acts as a fertilizer, enriching the soil.
 It is no surprise that the soil near volcanoes is among the richest and most fertile on Earth.

 For instance, even the smallest vineyard will have trellis rows that grow grapes and spring beans.
 But it will also have fava beans, cauliflower, and onions between the trellis rows.
 The margins of the vineyards are planted with orange and lemon trees, herbs, and flowers.